Tesla Model 3 electric motor, drive & performance

 Tesla Model 3 0-60mph, top speed and acceleration

 You can either have fast, faster, or flat-out ridiculous in the performance stakes with the Model 3.
-We haven’t driven the Standard Range Plus car, but the on-paper acceleration of 0-60mph in 5.3 seconds is hardly tardy.
+Even the entry-level Standard Range Plus is fast with a 0-60mph figure of 5.3 seconds.

 The other models both get four-wheel drive courtesy of dual electric motors - one on each axle - and even the Long Range is fast enough to thrill, with the trademark linear power delivery via a single-ratio automatic gearbox, making it easy to judge throttle response.